 A common theme we encounter in Aeschylus is the question of justice, especially in an international context.
 Is it just for the Argives to return Danaus’s daughters to Egypt to marry their Egyptian cousins?
 If not, why not?
-And, is it worth the high cost of war to Ultimately, the Argives preserve their nobility in defending their customs and laws (nomos) over against the foreign and barbaric customs of the Egyptians.
+And, is it worth the high cost of war?
+Ultimately, the Argives preserve their nobility by defending their customs and laws (nomos) over against the foreign and barbaric customs of the Egyptians.
 The custom of marriage is superseded by the custom of treating their women with grace and respect, their honor being a virtue worth fighting and dying for.
 The question of the just war is a consistent theme.
 If the Argives had not chosen to fight on behalf of their women, and their customs, what would be worth fighting for?
 Is the transactional question of “worth” in matters of war, even a question worth asking?

 The most obvious analog to this play is The Iliad, the great war poem of the classical world.
 Lamentably, today the poem lies unread and forgotten by many.
-At any rate, in the The Iliad we find the Argives far away on distant shores, playing the opposite role they do in The Suppliant Maidens.
+At any rate, in the The Iliad we find the Argives far away on distant shores, playing the opposite role of The Suppliant Maidens.
 In The Iliad, they are compelled to the shores of Ilium to recapture Helen and bring her back to Menelaus, as she has been unjustly taken away by Paris, though her heart appears to be with young Paris and not Menelaus.
 The Trojans defend their actions, to the ultimate destruction of Troy.
 Is there consistency between the Argives in The Iliad and those in The Suppliant Maidens?
 It would seem so.
 In The Iliad, Paris violated nomos and illegally stole another man’s wife.
 This violation was worth defending for the whole of the Argives, in protection of their substance and preservation of their tenuous alliances, as well.
 In The Suppliant Maidens, the daughters are unwed and come willingly back to their father, in honor of their custom not to marry their cousins.
 King Pelasgus, a weak King, reluctantly agrees to war only after the people have spoken.
 The cause is, therefore, noble.

 For this reading I used the Seth Bernardete translation as part of the David Grene and Richmond Lattimore edition.